 Clean-the-fridge vegetable tikka masala

 Ever wondered what to do with that carrot left in the fridge or that bit of cauliflower that you got last week?
-As a cook who hates to waste food, I usually turn those poor unloved veggies into a to-die-for tikka masala using just a few ingredients.
-You might be surprised, but it doesn’t take long to put this tasty dinner together using a smart shortcut!
+As a cook who hates to waste food, I usually turn those poor unloved veggies into something delicious such as our roasted cauliflower soup, minestrone soup or this a to-die-for veggie tikka masala.
+You might be surprised, but it doesn't take long to put this tasty dinner together using a smart shortcut!

 I made this easy and tasty clean-the-fridge vegetable tikka masala using Patak’s® Tikka Masala Sauce, which I got at Kroger.
 You can shop this recipe here to add it directly to your Kroger shopping cart.